Guidebook/code-challenges/web-team/front-end-challenges.md

-# Frontend End Take Home Challenge
+# Frontend Take Home Challenge

 ## Autocomplete challenge
 Currently we're using [React](https://facebook.github.io/react/) throughout our codebase (which is written in ES6 Javascript).